-<span style="color: #FFFFFF !important;">How a Working Capital Peg Alters the Final Deal Price</span> | Consult EFC – Fractional CFO Insights
+<span style="color: #FFFFFF !important;">What is a Working Capital Peg?
+How It Changes Your Final Sale Price</span> | Consult EFC – Fractional CFO Insights

 Investment Banking